ir-rafio/AHIUPC-2025/Editorial.md

 $x = \sqrt{r^2 + r^2 - 2r^2 \cos\theta} = \sqrt{2r^2 (1 - \cos\theta)}$

 Now, each string forms the hypotenuse of a right triangle whose legs are:
-* the distance between the two rim points, $x$, and
+* the distance between the two points on the capacitor's edge, $x$, and
 * the distance between the plates, $d$.

 Thus, by Pythagoras' theorem, $L^2 = d^2 + x^2$.